 - 52 of the Best Journal Prompts for Moms – Jen at Curly Bun Mom has compiled a great list of prompts specifically about being a mom.
 This would be great for meshing together both sides: you on your own and your role as a mom.

 So get yourself started on some mom self-care and take a little time to think about yourself!!
-It’s good for everyone!
+It’s good for your whole family!

 Need more ideas for being an awesome mom?
-Check out some of my Mom Moments posts here:
+Check out these ideas: